Alek Thomas Player Props: Diamondbacks vs. Mariners

 Alek Thomas At The Plate

-- Thomas has 12 doubles, two triples, six home runs and 10 walks while batting .232.
+- Thomas is hitting .238 with 12 doubles, three triples, six home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.